kestrel614/PersoNaLP/litreview/text-personality.md

 > ⇒ XM : TODO, and particularly what is our understanding of "personality"
 >
-> ⇒ XM how do we define "personality" here ?  what are the most common acceptations ?
+> ⇒ XM :
 >
+> How do we define "personality" here ?
+>
+> What are the most common acceptations ?
+>
-> What are the aspects of personality we are interested in ? for example the way emotions are expressed will depend on personality
+> What are the aspects of personality we are interested in ?
+>
+> For example the way emotions are expressed will depend on personality

 A bot's ***memory*** simply consists of the previous user inputs to the algorithm (along with its pre-defined "life events").